 Macular degeneration can be both “Wet” and “Dry”.

 Wet AMD causes vision loss because of the growth of blood vessels in the retina.
 The blood vessels are very fragile and when they break they can leak both blood and protein below the macula.
-The bleeding, scarring and leaking that results from this can damage the photoreceptors, and potentially lead to a much more rapid vision loss, which can become serious if it’s not treated.
+The leaking, bleeding, and scarring that results from this can damage the photoreceptors, and potentially lead to a much more rapid vision loss, which can become serious if it’s not treated.

 What Macular Degeneration Looks Like

-Difficulty Recognising Faces – You may not recognise things that should be very familiar to you.
+- Difficulty Recognising Faces – You may not recognize things that should be very familiar to you.

 Current pharmaceutical interventions for wet AMD include angiogenesis inhibitors that work by blocking vascular endothelial growth factor (VEGF), which is what promotes the blood vessel growth characteristic of wet AMD.
 Current drugs include Eylea, Lucentis, Macugen, and Avastin, although these drugs can only slow the progress of the disease.